johnwmillr/johnwmillr.github.io/_posts/2018-02-07-trucks-and-beer.markdown

 It turns out that yes, they are.

 Each point on the two plots below represents a single artist.
 The values for each point were calculated as the percentage of times the given artist mentions a particular term across all of their songs.
-For example, Cole Swindell had 46 total songs and mentioned beer in 24 of them, arriving at a percentage of 52%.
+For example, I had 46 songs by Cole Swindell in my database, and he mentioned beer in 24 of them, arriving at a percentage of 52%.

 Think about that.
 [Cole Swindell](https://genius.com/artists/Cole-swindell) mentions beer in *more than half of his songs*.
 You can also count on him referencing trucks once every five songs.
-[Dustin Lynch](https://genius.com/artists/Dustin-lynch) turned out to be the artist that sang about trucks most frequently, with the word *truck* appearing in 23.8% of his songs.
+[Dustin Lynch](https://genius.com/artists/Dustin-lynch) turned out to be the artist that sang about trucks most often, with the word *truck* appearing in 23.8% of his songs.

 ![beer_and_trucks]({{site.url}}/assets/images/FreqPlot_beer_and_truck.png){: .center-image }